 The process is exactly the same as the zoning process (publication, notification of property owners, public hearings).
-The application submittal requirements are slightly different than a zoning application, so be sure to read thoroughly through the SUP requirements to ensure a complete submittal is achieved
+The application submittal requirements are slightly different than a zoning application, so be sure to read thoroughly through the Special Use Permit submittal checklist to ensure a complete submittal is achieved

 Show All Answers

-Complete the CO Application and submit it to the Building Inspection Department along with the non-refundable $35 processing fee.
+Complete the Certificate of Occupancy Application and submit it to the Building Inspection Department along with the non-refundable $35 processing fee.
 The application may be submitted in-person, via postage mail, or sent through email to [email protected] The processing fee must be submitted in-person or via postage mail.
-CO applications will NOT be processed until the application and processing fee have been received.
+Certificate of Occupancy applications will NOT be processed until the application and processing fee have been received.
 If the application is approved, an additional $165 is required

 In most zoning districts, there are uses which may or may not be appropriate in a particular location.
-Typically, they are uses that may have some special impact or uniqueness which requires a careful review of their location, design, configuration and special impact to determine the desirability of permitting the use's establishment on a particular site.
-Such uses are classified as Special Uses, and before they may be established, both the Planning and Zoning Commission and City Council must hold a public hearing.
-If approved by the City Council, the use may be established subject to any development standards or safeguards imposed at the time of City Council approval.
+Typically, they are uses that may have some special impact or uniqueness which requires a careful review of their location, design, configuration, and special impact to determine the desirability of permitting the use on a particular site.
+Such uses are classified as Special Uses, and before they may be established, both the Planning & Zoning Commission and City Council must hold a public hearing.
+If approved by the City Council, the use may be established subject to any development standards or conditions imposed at the time of City Council approval.